clementfarabet/gm/README.md

-# gm: graphical models
-## inference, decoding, parameter estimation
+# GM: Graphical Models for Torch/LuaJIT

 This package provides standard functions to create (arbitrary) undirected graphical models, using adjacency matrices.

 A graph is described by an adjacency matrix, node potentials and edge potentials.

+## Inference, Decoding, Sampling, Parameter estimation

-Three common tasks are implemented:
+Four common tasks are implemented:

 * Decoding: finding the joint configuration of the variables with the highest joint probability;